munificent/craftinginterpreters/book/evaluating-expressions.md

 always safely succeed.
 After you cast some value, you can statically treat it as the destination type and not get any compile errors.
 But downcasts can fail, obviously.
-The only reason the static checker can presume that casts always succeed without violating the language's soundness guarantees is because the cast is checked *at runtime* and throws an exception on failure.
+The only reason the static checker can presume that casts always succeed without violating the language's soundness guarantees, is because the cast is checked *at runtime* and throws an exception on failure.

 A more subtle example is [covariant arrays][] in Java and C#.
 The static